 Connect with Us!

-Strawberry Caprese Salad with Avocado and Fresh Basil
+Strawberry Caprese Salad with Avocado

 - 1/4 cup balsamic vinegar - this is for the reduction.
 If using a bottled Balsamic Glaze, skip this ingredient.